Luke Myer: Political career

 From 2021 to 2024, Myer served in local government; in his election to Redcar and Cleveland Borough Council, he defeated Conservative police commissioner Steve Turner as well as unseating the local Conservative council leader.
 He served as Cabinet Member for Children, where he introduced a child poverty strategy, opened new rural children's centres, and reduced the department's budget deficit.

 He was elected to Parliament at the 2024 general election, defeating former Conservative minister Sir Simon Clarke with a majority of only 214 votes, overturning the highest Conservative majority in the Tees Valley.

 Parliamentary career

 Myer committed to be a “constituency MP”, and held fifty surgeries in his first year.
 An analysis by The Northern Echo found that he had the lowest expenses in the region.

 He has been described as “moderate” and has made several statements opposing political extremism on the left and right.

-Myer was elected chair of the all-party parliamentary group on carbon capture and storage; in October 2024, the government announced £4 billion for the sector in Teesside.
+Myer has prioritised “investment in jobs, skills, and regional growth”.
+He was elected chair of the all-party parliamentary group on carbon capture and storage; in October 2024, the government announced £4 billion for the sector in Teesside.
+He also chairs the steel APPG, and supported the nationalisation of British Steel, which created jobs on Teesside.
+He launched an economic plan for East Cleveland and campaigned for investment.

+He was criticised by The Telegraph as ‘obsessed with taxing the South'.
 He has called for reforms to local government, including scrapping council tax and creating a Teesside-wide children's social care body.
 In June 2025, he was part of a rebellion over planned cuts to disability benefits, which won concessions from the government.

 He is endorsed by LGBT+ Labour.